ACWIC/employer-coordinator/README.md

 # employer-coordinator
-Operations management for the employer services
+Operations management for the employer services, see https://acwic-employer-coordinator.readthedocs.io for context and documentation.

-This app contains the recipes for development and deployment of the employer services together.
+This app contains the recipes for development and deployment of the suite of employer services together.

- ## How to run:
+ ## How to run locally (development etc):
  First clone the project with the submodules.
 These submodules include the individual services.

  `git clone --recurse-submodules git@github.com:ACWIC/employer-coordinator.git`